This article is the 4th part of a 5-article series about joining a startup as the first QA.

 However, the vision living in your head is not enough to completely shape your role in a new job.
 You have to also consider what expectations are put on you.
 I advise you to talk to your manager and find out how he sees your responsibilities.
-You can go even further and asked some engineers how they imagine the QA role as well.
+You can go even further and ask some engineers how they imagine the QA role as well.

 The truth is, this role can be defined in many ways.
 It might actually be wide to the extent that it gets blurry what your responsibilities are – especially when you’re the first one.
 So don’t expect yourself to find out everything in a day or so.
 It may take some time.

-So, defining your role is not something that comes purely from you.
+Defining your role is not something that comes purely from you.
 It’s composed of your vision, expectations of others and the environment you’re in.

-But once you sort it out, don’t wait anymore and clearly communicate to the team what your responsibilities are and what you’ll be taking care of.
+Once you sort it out, don’t wait anymore and clearly communicate to the team what your responsibilities are and what you’ll be taking care of.